atskas/HyperSharp/README.md

 - **`OutputPath`** — Directory where the output file is saved (default: `Documents/HyperSharp_Output`)
 - **`UserCssPath`** — Optional path to a custom CSS file or a directory holding CSS files to style the generated HTML

-If you don't specify the output path, HyperSharp will save the output to your system's `Documents/HyperSharp_Output` folder by default.
+If you don't specify the output path, HyperSharp will save the output to the default path.

 ### Installation